-First you must import your data into R. This typically means that you take data stored in a file, database, or web API, and load it into a data frame in R. If you can’t get your data into R, you can’t do data science on it!
+First you must import your data into R. This typically means that you take data stored in a file, database, or web application programming interface (API), and load it into a data frame in R. If you can’t get your data into R, you can’t do data science on it!

 Once you’ve imported your data, it is a good idea to tidy it.
 Tidying your data means storing it in a consistent form that matches the semantics of the dataset with the way it is stored.
 In brief, when your data is tidy, each column is a variable, and each row is an observation.
 Tidy data is important because the consistent structure lets you focus your struggle on questions about the data, not fighting to get the data into the right form for different functions.

 Once you have tidy data, a common first step is to transform it.
 Transformation includes narrowing in on observations of interest (like all people in one city, or all data from the last year), creating new variables that are functions of existing variables (like computing speed from distance and time), and calculating a set of summary statistics (like counts or means).
 Together, tidying and transforming are called wrangling, because getting your data in a form that’s natural to work with often feels like a fight!